Nera26/pokerhub/docs/runbooks/alerting.md

 PokerHub uses OpenTelemetry to expose metrics which are scraped by Prometheus.
 The backend also pushes metrics to an Alertmanager endpoint when `ALERTMANAGER_URL` is configured.

 Prometheus evaluates SLO-based rules such as action ACK latency and socket connect success using multi-window burn rates.
 Alerts fire when the 5 m/1 h burn rate exceeds **14.4** or the 30 m/6 h burn rate exceeds **6**.
-Alertmanager routes notifications to PagerDuty.
+Alertmanager routes notifications to PagerDuty and, for canary deployments, emits a `repository_dispatch` event that runs `infra/canary/rollback.sh`.
 See [SLO alert strategy](../SLOs.md) for details.

 ## PagerDuty Escalation
 - Alertmanager posts events to PagerDuty using the configured routing key.